nicopujia/website/content/a2c.md

 ### Short questions

-> Please choose three questions from the options below.

-#### Faith

-> How does faith influence the decisions you make?

 #### Life experiences → contributions.

 > What is distinctive about your personal experiences and development (eg, family support, culture, disability, personal background, community)?
 Why are these experiences important to you, and how will you enrich the Notre Dame community?